JFincher42/PixelLabOne/README.md

 Activity 2: Striping images
 ---------------------------
 In this activity, you will experiment with modifying parts of an image by passing individual rows of the 2D array representing the image into a method that modifies a 1D array of integers.
-This will give you experience treating a 2D array as an array of 1D arrays (which, in fact, it is), and also with methods that modify arrays “in place.”
+This will give you experience treating a 2D array as an array of 1D arrays (which, in fact, it is), and also with methods that modify arrays "in place."

 The end goal of this activity is to darken horizontal stripes of an image.
-For example, the image below left is the original image; the image to the right has been “striped” (the input image was converted to grayscale when it was loaded).
+For example, the image below left is the original image; the image to the right has been "striped" (the input image was converted to grayscale when it was loaded).

 ![Striping source](./samples/stripesource.jpg) ![Striping result](./samples/striperesult.jpg)